Getting started

 Summer and short-term programs

 Looking for an alternative to a term or year abroad?
-These shorter programs will give you a taste of study and travel that complement your degree.
+These shorter programs are culturally immersive experiences that will give you a taste of study and travel.
+Short-term summer programs last between 2-4 weeks and are often non-credit options.
+Some programs can be credited towards your Waterloo degree but are subject to academic approval.

 Internships